 Having a friend or family member who is living with dementia is difficult, and everyone will have their own way of dealing with those diagnosed with it.
 Coping with a dementia diagnosis or finding out someone close to you has dementia is distressing – even for the most thick-skinned individuals.
 Explaining dementia to a child is something that is particularly challenging for any parent or guardian – especially when it comes to helping them to understand what is happening, and why.

 Dementia affects 850,000 people across the UK – one in three people over the age of 65 will develop a form of dementia, and this number is increasing as people are living longer.
 Children are extremely inquisitive and will question everything.
-But this comes with its own set of challenges, as these questions will be hard to answer.
 They may not understand why their Grandparent isn’t communicating in the way they used to, or why their neighbour can’t remember who they are.

 Dementia is an incredibly hard disease, affecting more than just those diagnosed.
-If you need to explain dementia to a child, the best way to do so is prepare them for what they can expect, and explain that the person in front of them doesn’t mean to behave the way they’re behaving.
+Explaining dementia to a child is challenging and the best way to do so is prepare them for what they can expect, here we have providing some tips and advise to help you:

 How to explain dementia to a child

 - Be honest about their dementia diagnosis Children are susceptible to everything that goes on around them – they pick up on things quicker than adults, as they are more often in a set routine.
 Because of this, they’ll notice if something is different.
 If there is going to be a change in the everyday family routine that will affect them, you should tell them before it happens.
 A sudden change in the routine with no explanation may leave your child feeling lost, confused and left out, which may result in them feeling rejected.
 Honesty is the best policy.